 - Language: communicating verbally and nonverbally

-- Social and Emotional: relationship building and awareness and regulation of emotions
+- Social and Emotional: relationship building as well as awareness and regulation of emotions

-- Movement: large and small gross motor skills
+- Physical: large and small gross motor skills

 Center-based and home-based center childcare programs may offer different benefits to children and their families with regards to services and learning environment.
 However, the opportunities for children to learn and develop essential skills remain the same.
 Home-based childcare programs can leverage the inherent embedded curriculum opportunities inspired by the natural rhythms of life that occur throughout the day in a home such as preparing meals, household chores, and caretaking for younger children.

 If you are a home daycare provider developing your own curriculum, here are some elements that should inform your curriculum design in addition to early learning concepts and developmental domains:

 - Age of the children.
 Mix-age groups can stimulate development across all domains through observation of peers and mentorship.
 However, to create a developmentally-appropriate curriculum, you will need to consider the individual needs of each child and their stage of development.

 - Daily Routine.
 Your daily routine with the children and your home environment offers many opportunities for building a curriculum from the natural rhythms of life.
 For example, you can simply involve your older children in preparing a meal and discuss early math and science concepts.

 Children’s family life.
 Each child’s family life offers rich opportunities for emergent curriculum ideas that are relevant and meaningful to the children.
 Connect with families about what experiences they are having at home to draw inspiration for activities and concepts to explore.

 Whether you’re running a home daycare program or you’re a preschool teacher at a center-based program, sharing the lesson plan with families is a great way to partner together to build a strong home-to-school connection.
 Download a free copy of our preschool daily report template to keep families up-to-date on their child’s day and highlight extension activities to try at home.